SuperCaleb/OdensNetwork/README.md

 ## Conclusion

-Oden is a powerful tool for real-time anomaly detection and response, leveraging advanced machine learning techniques to protect your network systems.
+Lightweight Oden is a powerful tool for real-time anomaly detection and response, leveraging advanced machine learning techniques to protect your network systems.
 Customize and extend Oden to fit your specific requirements, and ensure the security and stability of your network infrastructure.